mathswe-ops/mathswe-ops---mvp/system/README.md

 installation.
 It automates cold-start DevOps and staff onboarding as per your organization's standards.

+## OS Compatibility

+The System MVP app is designed and tested for **Ubuntu** and should work for many other distros, although it may not work and is not necessarily intended to work on non-Debian distros.

+The MVP *will not officially support other Linux distros*; only the engineering-grade version will.

+Support for closed-source OSs like Windows is *discouraged* and *incompatible* with the engineering-grade version.
+Software with engineering grade must be thoroughly open source to comply with the "public service" engineering standard, just like science works with open development.

 ## About

 **System | MathSwe Ops MVP**